There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Businesses with a strongly linked website are more likely to be ranked.

-You also have a much higher chance of showing up on non-mapped searches where google chooses not to present business profiles immediately.
+You also have a much higher chance of appearing on non-mapped searches where Google chooses not to present business profiles immediately.

 Instead, your ranking website pages will appear to represent your business and attract local customers.